hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-with-playground.md

 excerpt: This tutorial walks you through the basics of defining a business network of your own, the contents of a business network, and how they come together to form a business network archive.
 ---

-# Building your first business network
+# Getting started with the {{site.data.conrefs.composer_full}} Playground

 ---

+The {{site.data.conrefs.composer_short}} Playground is a tool which provides a simple UI for rapid development and testing of a business network.
+You can connect to **LIST THE CONNECTION OPTIONS FOR PLAYGROUND**

 Defining a business network is the entry point to any {{site.data.conrefs.fabric_composer_full}} project.
 The business network contains participants, assets, and transactions.

-This tutorial walks you through the basics of defining a business network of your own, the contents of a business network, and how they come together to form a business network archive.
+This tutorial walks you through the basics of defining a business network, the contents of a business network, and how they come together to form a business network archive.

 ---